Jumpat/SegAnyGAussians/README.md

 # SAGA
-The official implementation of SAGA (Segment Any 3D GAussians)
+The official implementation of SAGA (Segment Any 3D GAussians).
+Our code will be released soon!